Connect with us

 Shhh … tell everyone

 Rumor-milling is a tactic in which the disinformation agents claim to have exclusive access to secrets they allege are being purposefully concealed.
-They indicate that you will “only hear this here” and will imply that others are unwilling to share the alleged truth – for example, “The won’t this” or “The government doesn’t want you to know” and “I shouldn’t be telling you this … .”
+They indicate that you will “only hear this here” and will imply that others are unwilling to share the alleged truth – for example, “The media won’t report this” or “The government doesn’t want you to know” and “I shouldn’t be telling you this … .”

 But they do not insist that the information be kept secret, and will instead include encouragement to share it – for example, “Make this go viral” or “Most people won’t have the courage to share this.”
-It’s important to question how an author or speaker could have by such “secret” information and what their motive is to prompt you to share it.
+It’s important to question how an author or speaker could have come by such “secret” information and what their motive is to prompt you to share it.

 People are saying

 Similarly, they may disseminate “concerned citizens’” perspectives.
-These layperson experts present their social identity as providing the authority to speak on a matter; “As a mother …,” “As a veteran …,” “As a officer ….”
-Convert communicators, or people who allegedly change from the “wrong” position to the “right” one, can be especially persuasive, such as the woman who got an but regretted it.
+These layperson experts present their social identity as providing the authority to speak on a matter; “As a mother …,” “As a veteran …,” “As a police officer ….”
+Convert communicators, or people who allegedly change from the “wrong” position to the “right” one, can be especially persuasive, such as the woman who got an abortion but regretted it.
 These people often don’t actually exist or may be coerced or paid.

 If ordinary people don’t suffice, fake experts may be used.
 Some are fabricated, and you can watch out for “inauthentic user” behavior, for example, by checking X – formerly Twitter – accounts using the Botometer.
 But fake experts can come in different varieties.